ublue-os/blincus/site/src/content/docs/about/how-blincus-works.md

 As an added bonus, if there is an `init.sh` script in that folder, the pre-built templates are [configured to execute it](https://github.com/ublue-os/blincus/blob/main/instances/ubuntux.config.yaml#L52) when the container launches.

+## Convention: Template Names ending in 'x' pass through host X and audio

+Template names that end in `x` like `ubuntux` or `fedorax` will pass through the X and pulseaudio sockets from the host.

 ## Configs and Directories

 Blincus stores user configurations at `~/.config/blincus`.